Miriam Wheeler, ND, DHANP

 When working with patients, every case is unique.
 Generally, if patients have an existing diagnosis, I'll take a careful history and review records from their former PCP and/or endocrinologist.
 I'll perform a physical examination and order additional labs and imaging as needed based on what work has already been completed and how long ago.
 If patients have symptoms suggestive of a thyroid condition, but have never been diagnosed with one, I will perform a thorough physical exam after gathering their history, and order comprehensive blood work.

 While every case is different, in general, the labs I look at to assess thyroid function are TSH, free and total T4, free and total T3, reverse T3, and thyroid antibodies when indicated.
 I typically evaluate adrenal status for these patients too because of the close relationship between thyroid hormones and adrenal function.
-I also check iron levels and Vitamin D status for most of my patients with thyroid conditions.
+I also check serum iron, ferritin, and iodine levels along with Vitamin D status for most of my patients with thyroid conditions.

 TREATMENT & MANAGEMENT